2025 World Snooker Championship: Broadcasters

 The qualifying rounds were broadcast by Discovery+ in the United Kingdom, Germany, Italy, and Austria; by Max in other European territories; by Huya, Migu, the CBSA-WPBSA Academy WeChat Channel, and CBSA-WPBSA Academy Douyin in China; and by WST Play in all other territories.
 The final round of qualifying, billed as "Judgement Day", was broadcast for free on WST Play on 15 and 16 April.

 The main stage was broadcast by BBC Sport, TNT Sports, and Discovery+ in the United Kingdom and TNT Sports in Ireland.
 It was broadcast by Eurosport in Europe; by Discovery+ in Germany, Italy, and Austria; by HBO Max in the Netherlands; and by Max in other European territories (excluding the United Kingdom and Ireland).
-It was broadcast by Migu, Huya, the CBSA-WPBSA Academy WeChat channel, and CBSA-WPBSA Academy Douyin in mainland China; by Now TV in Hong Kong; by Astro SuperSport in Malaysia and Brunei; by TrueVisions in Thailand; by Sportcast in Taiwan; by TAP Sports in the Philippines; by Sportstars/Vision+ in Indonesia; by StarHub in Singapore; by Anten in Iran; and by WST Play in all other territories.
+It was broadcast by Migu, Huya, the CBSA-WPBSA Academy WeChat Channel, and CBSA-WPBSA Academy Douyin in mainland China; by Now TV in Hong Kong; by Astro SuperSport in Malaysia and Brunei; by TrueVisions in Thailand; by Sportcast in Taiwan; by TAP Sports in the Philippines; by Sportstars/Vision+ in Indonesia; by StarHub in Singapore; by Anten in Iran; and by WST Play in all other territories.
 The quarter-finals, semi-finals, and final were broadcast on Sky Sport in New Zealand.
 The final was broadcast on CCTV-5 in China.

 The BBC reported that its domestic online viewership figures—via the BBC iPlayer, the BBC Sport website and the BBC Sport app—increased by 25 per cent over the previous year's event.
 It reported peak television viewership of 3 million on BBC Two during the final, an audience share of 22.5 per cent.
 The BBC's average television audience for live sessions across the tournament increased 6.5 per cent over the previous year.
-In China, 150 million people were reported to have watched the final.
+It was reported by The Guardian that 150 million people in China watched the final.